 German director Christof Loy made his Royal Opera debut in 2002 with a production of Ariadne auf Naxos that marked the beginning of Antonio Pappano’s tenure as Music Director of The Royal Opera.
 Loy has since directed Lucia di Lammermoor, Lulu and Tristan und Isolde for The Royal Opera.

 Loy studied directing in his home town of Essen, and philosophy, history of art and Italian philology at Munich University.
 He began his career as an assistant to directors such as Luc Bondy and Göran Järvefelt.
 He now works with major opera houses around the world, and has particularly close relationships with Theater an der Wien and Oper Frankfurt.
-Productions include Alcina and I Capuleti e i Montecchi (Opernhaus Zürich), Medea (Grand Théâtre de Genève), The Enchantress (Theater an der Wien), Jenůfa (Deutsche Oper Berlin), Der Rosenkavalier (Royal Swedish Opera), Arabella (Oper Frankfurt), Daphne (Theater Basel) and Theodora (Salzburg Festival).
+Productions include Khovanshchina (Dutch National Opera), Alcina and I Capuleti e i Montecchi (Opernhaus Zürich), Medea and Macbeth (Grand Théâtre de Genève), Peter Grimes and The Enchantress (Theater an der Wien), Jenůfa (Deutsche Oper Berlin), Der Rosenkavalier (Royal Swedish Opera), Arabella (Oper Frankfurt), Daphne (Theater Basel) and Theodora (Salzburg Festival).
 He has directed operas from the Baroque period to contemporary works, and has a particular affinity with the operas of Mozart.

 Loy has been voted ‘Director of the Year’ three times by Opernwelt Magazine.
 Several of his productions have been recorded for DVD, including Lulu for The Royal Opera (Opus Arte).

 The online publication announces winners of six different categories of opera each week, voted for by its readers

 A host of Royal Opera-affiliated artists have been shortlisted.